 - Using the PROJECT > ADD command, existing EASE 5 projects as well as projects in EASE 4 or DWG file format can be loaded and inserted into the current project.
 The project to be added will be placed at the origin.
 A selection set will be created automatically so that the inserted project can be moved and manipulated easily. - This function is particularly useful when working with a library of frequently used objects, such as columns or pews.
 It is also useful for updating an existing project based on a revised DWG model file.
-The feature can be used for replacing parts of the model, such as the sound system, as well. - Projects can also be saved in EASE 4 format using the PROJECT > EXPORT button (see section 10.6).
-Notice that the project formats of EASE 5 and EASE 4 are not completely compatible and that data will be converted accordingly. - To support model entry and easier orientation, drawing images can be loaded, as well.
+The feature can be used for replacing parts of the model, such as the sound system, as well. - Projects can also be saved in DWG format as well as EASE 4 format using the PROJECT > SAVE AS button (see sections 10.7 and 10.8).
+Notice that the DWG and EASE 4 formats are not completely compatible with EASE 5 and that data will be converted and reduced accordingly. - To support model entry and easier orientation, drawing images can be loaded, as well.
 Click on DRAWING > LOAD to load a bitmap for the floor plan, front view, or section view (see section 7.1).